orion-junkins/adam-gpt/README.md

 We appreciate contributions from the community to make AdamGPT even better.
 If you'd like to contribute to the development of AdamGPT, please follow these guidelines:

 1. Fork the repository.
-2. Create a new branch for your your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure they are well-documented and tested.
 4. Commit your changes and push them to your fork repository.
 5. Submit a pull request, describing the changes you have made and their purpose.